 It is Graduation time again in the Philippines.
 Young graduates are now about to be thrown into the real world, a world where people work for money, for fulfillment or even for just killing time.

-As a guide to the graduates, I am posting here an article I wrote for Mr. Ms. magazine, May 2006:
+As a guide to the graduates, I am posting here an article I wrote for Mr. & Ms. magazine:

 “Whatever is born or done this moment